-Under the Education Workforce Council (Main Functions) (Wales) Regulations 2015, registration with the Education Workforce Council is a statutory requirement for every teacher who works with children in Wales.
+Under the Education Workforce Council (Main Functions) (Wales) Regulations 2015, registration with the Education Workforce Council is a statutory requirement for every teacher who works in a maintained school or PRU in Wales.
 The DBS provides EWC with regular updates on barred individuals.
 Note that some criminal offences do not debar a person registering as a teacher.